13th International Symposium on Hysteresis Modeling and Micromagnetics (HMM 2023)

 The biennial International Symposium on Hysteresis Modeling and Micromagnetics (HMM) is an interdisciplinary forum for discussion of the most recent advancements in the fields of hysteresis modeling and micromagnetics.
 It aims to bring together scientists with various backgrounds (e.g., mathematicians, physicists, engineers, and materials scientists) to exchange ideas and to present new approaches and results.

-The 13th edition of HMM will take place from June 5 to June 7, 2023 at TU Wien (Vienna, Austria).
-Following the tradition of the symposium, the scientific program of HMM 2023 will consist of a single session with invited keynote lectures, contributed talks and posters (no parallel sessions).
+The 13th edition of HMM will take place from June 4 to June 7, 2023 in Vienna, Austria.
+Invited by the Major of Vienna, all participants in HMM 2023 can participate in a welcome reception (including joint dinner) at Vienna City Hall in the evening of June 4, 2023.
+The scientific program of HMM 2023 will take place from June 5 to June 7, 2023 at TU Wien.
+Following the tradition of the symposium, the scientific program will consist of a single session with invited keynote lectures, contributed talks and posters (no parallel sessions).
 The working language of the conference is English.
 The local organizing committee and the scientific and program committee, in agreement with the HMM international steering committee, believe that an interdisciplinary forum like HMM should be held in person.
 Therefore, HMM 2023 is planned as a fully in-person event.
 The local organizing committee will constantly monitor the status of the COVID-19 pandemic and the associated government regulations in order to ensure a safe in-person meeting.

-The support of the Austrian Science Fund (FWF) through the Special Research Program (SFB) Taming complexity in partial differential systems (grant F65) as well as of TU Wien and the Vienna Center for Partial Differential Equations is thankfully acknowledged.
+- the Austrian Science Fund (FWF) through the Special Research Program (SFB) Taming complexity in partial differential systems (grant F65),

 HMM 2023 will cover contributions related (but not restricted) to the following topics: